10 Best CRMs for Startups in 2023: Ultimate Guide, Reviews & Pricing Comparison

 Cons of ClickUp:

-- While ClickUp does a lot of things, it doesn't do all of them amazingly well.
+- While ClickUp does many things, it doesn't do all of them amazingly well.
 For example, some users complain that its email marketing templates are lacking.

 - ClickUp wasn't designed specifically for sales teams.
 As such, it doesn't have high-end sales features, like one-click calling, to elevate your sales reps' performance.